jlfaucher/executor/sandbox/jlf/docs/NamedArguments/NamedArguments-Spec.md

     use             named arg by, initial=.nil          -- If 'by' is not passed by the caller then the variable 'by' is dropped.
                                                         -- If 'initial' is not passed by the caller then the variable 'initial' is set to .nil.
-                                                        -- The named arguments passed by the caller and not explicitely declared by the callee are not available as local variables.
+                                                        -- The named arguments passed by the caller and not explicitely declared by the callee are not available as variables.
                                                         -- They are available in .Context~namedArgs.

     use strict      named arg by, initial=.nil          -- 'by' is mandatory.